bilha-analytics/text-simplification-metrics-eval/analysis_output/README.md

 ---
 title: 'On Text Simplification Metrics and General-purpose LLMs for Accessible Health Information, and A Potential Architectural Advantage of The Instruction-tuned LLM Class'
 tags:
-    - Python
     - NLP
-    - Lay simplification
-    - Text simplification metrics
+    - Text simplification
+    - Metrics correlation
     - LLMs
 authors:
     - name: